AlkatrazFromMajula/Unity_Xenophobia_Cyclone/README.md

-Project has been temporarily abandoned, consider checking my most recent projects "Highway" and "King-Pong" first.

 # Unity_Xenophobia_Cyclone
 ![New Project - Made with Clipchamp](https://github.com/AlkatrazFromMajula/Xenophobia/assets/61757792/a17858ef-85d6-4aa1-9a76-fc9b51c97476)

-Xenophobia is a game about a genetically modified cat, who will have to find out the secret of the tragedy that occured at the Martian base.
+This is my very first project in Unity.
+If you wish to see my progress consider first checking my most recent projects "King-Pong" and "Highway".

 The main idea behind this project is learning C# and Unity game engine.
 I have started game development with Unity and this poject is my sandbox.
 Here I have made all possible mistakes to remember them.
 In order to cover more mechanics I have decided to implement 3 different movement methods